Resource guide for medication aide requirements by state

 West Virginia

 This occupation is known as approved medication assistive personnel (AMAP) in West Virginia.
-All AMAPs must be trained by approved registered nurses.
+All AMAPs must be trained by approved registered nurses who.

 Contact the West Virginia Office of Health Facility Licensure & Certification for more information.